paulbiessmann/ofxLiveShow/README.md

 * ofSetBackgroundAuto() does not work in some functions (drawBoxes and drawCircles).
 Sometimes works, but unstable.
 * maybe the drawing/update routine is too big?
 Sometimes bDrawANYTHING gets not changed correctly.
 Think of another strategy to make scenes.

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors